 The Sole Circular for Issuers compels us to comply with a long-term liquidity requirement when assuming any Indebtedness.
-The leverage limit currently established by the CNBV is a maximum debt percentage of 50% (fifty percent).
-The minimum debt coverage service index currently established by the CNBV is a debt coverage service index of 1.0x.
-As of December 31, 2019, the leverage level of FIBRA Prologis was 32.4% (thirty two point four percent).
-On the other hand, as of December 31, 2019, the debt service coverage index applicable to FIBRAs is 8.5 times, being in compliance with the provisions of the applicable legislation.
+The leverage limit currently established by CUE Annex AA is a maximum debt percentage of 50% (fifty percent).
+The minimum debt coverage service ratio currently established by CUE Annex AA is a debt coverage service ratio of 1.0x.
+As of December 31, 2020, the level of indebtedness of FIBRA Prologis stood at 29.4% (twenty-nine point four percent).

+On the other hand, as of December 31, 2020, the debt service coverage index applicable to FIBRAs is 10.9 times, being in compliance with the provisions of the applicable legislation.
 We are currently in full compliance according to the calculations established in the Sole Circular for Issuers.
+The calculations were made according to the following methodology: